bismarkade/GhanaCovid-Project/README.md

-# GHANA COVID-19 VISUALIZATION IN LEAFLET
+# GHANA COVID-19 VISUALIZATION

 ## OVERVIEW
+The overall goal is to create a interacti

 https://bismarkade.github.io/GhanaCovid-Project/